“What makes a traitor so reviled, effective, and dangerous is that you do not suspect them.”

 GM: The stake rises aloft and plunges back into the Assamite’s breast.

-“Primogen Hurst, please move Raaid ibn Badr to one of the holding cells.”
+“Primogen Hurst, please relocate Raaid ibn Badr to one of the holding cells.”

 “I shall also trust that your clan’s elders will not discover you were made aware of Miss Malveaux-Devillers’ lineage before they.”